Configuration#

 .format

-Log message format.
-Default set by the default logging.style.
+Default set by the “default” logging.style.
 See the available attributes defined by the underlying Python logging interface.

 .style

 Presets for logging.format which can be difficult to define correctly.
-Options are default, detailed, and system.
+Options are default, detailed, detailed-compact, and system.

 [database]